benplumley/Notes/Architecture.md

 If the numbers we add together sum to more than can fit in the number of bits we have, then the final adder will give a carry bit.
 This is an arithmetic overflow.
 We can detect this by adding a hidden *guard bit* to the left of the MSB of each number before we perform the addition.
 The guard bit takes the value of the MSB.
 We then add the numbers as if the guard bit were part of the number.
 Then we compare the guard bit to the MSB of the answer - if they are the same, no overflow occurred, but if they differ, then the operation overflowed and the overflow flag must be set.

 **Multiplication**
 We can multiply positive integers by adding repeatedly, but it is often faster (particularly in binary) to use long multiplication.
 Multiplication by powers of 2 is just a bitshift to the left.
-To multiply two binary numbers, we shift the bits in the first number left once for a 1 in the first column of the second numbert, twice for a 1 in the second column and so on.
+To multiply two binary numbers, we shift the bits in the first number left once for a 1 in the first column of the second number, twice for a 1 in the second column and so on.
 We then add these results.

 **Bitshifts**
 In a *logical shift*, the bits that move in are zeroes.
 A left shift is multiplication and a right shift is division by powers of 2, assuming the number is unsigned.

 In an *Arithmetic right shift*, the bits that move in are copies of the sign bit (MSB).
 This is a division of a 2's complement value by a power of 2.
 An arithmetic left shift doesn't exist because it is the same as a logical left shift.

-In a *Circular shift*, whatever bits move out of one end move into the other in the same order as if the two ends of the bit were connected.
+In a *Circular shift*, whatever bits move out of one end move into the other in the same order as if the two ends of the cell were connected.

 **Bitwise Operations**
 We can apply logical operations to entire bit patterns as well as just single bits.
 These take each pair of bits independently.
 These can be computed in parallel so are fast to calculate.